polarbeargo/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

   * The SLO will be Resource capcity.
 The SLI for that will be he amount of CPU and RAM usage.

 ## Create a Dashboard to measure our SLIs
-*TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
+* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.
+![][image7]

 ## Tracing our Flask App
 *  Create a Jaeger span to measure the processes on the backend.
 Once you fill in the span, provide a screenshot of it here.